 A powerful statement and movement make the consumer feel special—like they’re a part of something different, and that there’s a real, beating soul behind the brand.

 Take Herbivore Botanicals as an example.
-This brand applies the polarization effect to their ingredient choices.
+This brand applies the polarization effect to its ingredient choices.

 While seemingly every brand under the sun was using retinol in their products, Herbivore came out with the anti-retinol product: bakuchiol.